Terroir and Organics

 The grapevines that grow at L’Acadie Vineyards would tell you that they’ve had to work hard to get where they are today and that they are extremely proud of the flavours that they extract from the warm, dry, rocky, sometimes inhospitable conditions that they grew up in.
 Now in their 15th year their roots reach over a metre deep and the deeper they go the more minerals, flavours and water they can access that give our Estate wines their unique character.
 Helping them along the way is a complex ecosystem of fungi, worms and bacteria that our organic practices have been carefully managing and nurturing.
 It is this link between terroir and organics that the best wines of the world are based on.

 Plants weren’t always on land.
 Their origins are in the sea being bathed in nutrients constantly, a nice gig.
 When they made their hardy evolutionary step to land they had to form an alliance with soil organisms to survive, a symbiosis, and in exchange for a small amount of nutritious sap, the organisms living around their roots help them breakdown and make all sorts of nutrients and minerals available to the vines.
+Root zone influence increases to 2-10 times with this network of mycorrhizal fungi, accessing more nutrients and more flavours.
 But these microbes are delicate and the rise of pesticide-focused agriculture in the 1950’s reduced their populations significantly.
 The result is dead soil where the plants have to be fed non-organic usually petroleum-based fertilizers directly… an old adage in organic farming, “with organics you feed the soil, in conventional farming you feed the plant” But with this conventional approach the vines are also less able to extract flavour from the soil, resulting in wines with less terroir flavours, less sense of place, less soul.

 We have farmed our site organically from inception, largely to promote a living soil for better terroir flavours.
 We planted with cuttings propagated in an organic mixture of peat moss, alfalfa and lime, and to decrease weed competition, used a dead mulch of wood shavings and later a living mulch of clover under the vines.
 Composts teas are brewed in our 300 litre brew tank with composted pomace from the winery, managed with aeration to encourage a fungal-dominant compost.
 An organic inspector once told me that they were convinced that compost tea and kelp foliars are all a plant needs to thrive in a living soil, by both stimulating growth and encouraging a healthy soil.
 Foliar teas also help disease control by crowding out opportunistic disease organisms on the leaves and clusters with beneficial organisms.
 Our recent participation in a three year provincial Terroir Study helped us understand more about our soil- prompting us to renew our cover crop by cultivating and seeding clover.
 Benefits are aeration and nutrient release and we are further investigating new cover crops to match our terroir.
 Studies with several universities are qualifying the types of organisms present in our soil, on our leaves and clusters, and in our wild ferments.